chaps-io/gush/README.md

 end
 ```

-`output` method is Gush's way of saying: "I want to pass this down to my descendants".
+`output` method is used to ouput data from the job to all dependant jobs.

-Now, since `DownloadVideo` finished and its dependant job `EncodeVideo` started, we can access that payload down the (pipe)line:
+Now, since `DownloadVideo` finished and its dependant job `EncodeVideo` started, we can access that payload inside it:

 ```ruby
 class EncodeVideo < Gush::Job